eclipse-apoapsis/ort-server/website/docs/architecture/authorization.md

 Another benefit is that the client roles do not have to be contained in the access token which makes it smaller.

 An alternative to using the Keycloak API would have been to use the [userinfo endpoint](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo).
-However, the implementation would have been more complex, because access to the API was already implemented for the role and group management.
+However, the implementation would have been more complex because access to the API was already implemented for the role and group management.

 ### Keycloak Configuration